 Whether you’re looking to explore the great outdoors or prepare for an emergency, it turns out you’re looking for the same features in a lantern.
 You need your lantern to be reliable, so you don’t get left in the dark.
 You need it to be bright enough for you to take care of business.
 And you need it to be portable, for wherever the day or night takes you.

 LuminAID’s solar inflatable lanterns have a storage life of 2 years.
-The PackLite Nova USB can run for up to 24 hours on a single charge, while the supercharged PackLite Hero 2-in-1 will light your nights for up to 100 hours on a single charge and has a total of 100,000 lifetime hours.
+The PackLite Nova USB can run for up to 24 hours on a single charge, while our most popular product, the PackLite Max 2-in-1 Phone Charger, comes in at 50 hours of runtime with 50 lumens and the added benefit of phone charging capability.
+The supercharged PackLite Hero 2-in-1 will light your nights for up to 100 hours on a single charge and has a total of 100,000 lifetime hours.
 That’s 1,000 recharges.
 Talk about reliable lighting.

 Next, you want your lantern to work hard for you.
 It needs to be bright enough to read by, to cook by, and to light your home if the power goes out.
 Solar lanterns can be just as bright and powerful as your typical camp lantern, and can feature adjustable brightness settings.
 But don’t just take our word for it, see solar lanterns featured in roundups of the best camp lights in Popular Mechanics and Outdoor Gear Lab.